ibm-cloud-docs/Cloudant/nl/zh/TW/tutorials/create_backup.md

     ```
     {:codeblock}

-3.  檢查目錄，驗證已建立 `couchbackup-demo-backup.txt` 檔案。
+3. Check the directory to verify that the `couchbackup-demo-backup.txt` file was created.
-4.  開啟檔案，並檢閱從資料庫中備份的文件清單。
+4. Open the file and review the list of documents backed up from the database.

     ```json
     [